COVID-19 (the CORONAVIRUS) and SCAD

 - Keep taking your medications – there have been some questions about COVID-19 and ACE-inhibitors (drugs ending in –pril) and ARBs (drugs ending in –sartan).
 These are based on unsubstantiated theory and the advice from the experts is NOT TO STOP THESE MEDICATIONS IF YOU ARE PRESCRIBED THEM.

-- Minimise non-essential social interactions and maintain social distance – there will be a spectrum of SCAD-survivors here from those with significant heart impairment or other health issues who would fall into the category of being advised to isolate to those with normal heart function taking no medications who can safely behave in the same way as the non-SCAD population.
+- For key workers in jobs where you are being asked to continue working, ,inimise non-essential social interactions and maintain social distance – there will be a spectrum of SCAD-survivors here from those with significant heart impairment or other health issues who would fall into the category of being advised to isolate to those with normal heart function taking no medications who can safely behave in the same way as the non-SCAD population.
 My instinct is that for most SCAD-survivors the measures recommended for the general population are adequate.
-We have received questions from key-workers about whether they should continue working and we are happy to give individualised advice if that is helpful.
+We are happy to give individualised advice if that is helpful.
 Please use the SCAD information email (SCAD Mailbox ku.shn.rt-lhu@DACS)

 - Maintain good hand hygiene and minimise face-touching